A plush, cushioned shoe that wraps your foot in all the right places

 The top layer is 3D printed, allowing for a stretchy fit that remains breathable, while the interior liner is stretchy to adapt to your stride.
 At the same time, the patterns of the mesh are striking and noticeable.

-With 5 women’s colors and 4 men’s colors, you’ll be sure to find a color scheme you can get behind.
+With many women’s and men’s colors, you’ll be sure to find a color scheme you can get behind.
 Personally, I love the white sole and black upper.
 The available colors are stylish and eye-catching without being gaudy.

 Shape and fit